The axiom system of classical harmony: Axioms and the fundamental theorem of tonality

 \section{Axioms and the fundamental theorem of tonality}

 The most well-known classical compositional principles are the \emph{chord-changing or voice-leading rules}.
 The goal of the homophonic four-part model is to describe the kind of chord progression and voice-leading between chords that classical harmony accepts.
 Often the formal rules of classical harmony do not tell how to write pieces but what to avoid: it forbids some kinds of chord progressions (e.g. V$\to$IV steps in some cases) and some kinds of voice-leading (e.g. parallel octaves or augmented second steps).
 Virtually, this property of the axiom system gives the freedom to actually write \emph{pieces of art} and not just ‘correct examples' complying with classical harmony.
-What one \emph{should} write follows from the practice of Viennese classicist authors, cf. \cite[Section 5.11]{benson} or \cite[Section 1.6.3]{szakdoga}.
+What one \emph{should} write follows from the practice of Viennese classicist authors, cf. \cite[Section 5.11]{benson}.
 Now, we present our axiom system, which consists of: \begin{itemize} \item the rules of compliance of triads and seventh chords with classical harmony, \item the definition of correctable piece (global level of the pieces), \item the compositional principles for modulations (semi-global level, describing global properties of a modulational segment of a piece).
-These are summarized in Section \ref{mod}, see also \cite[p.~36]{statusquo}, \item the compositional principles for chord-changes (local level). \end{itemize}
+For these, see Section \ref{modulations} of the Appendix or \cite[p.~36]{statusquo}, \item the compositional principles for chord-changes (local level). \end{itemize}